Vrinda Ravi Kumar

 Evolution of male-to-male aggression under varying levels of sexual conflict

-For my master's dissertation, I worked with selection lines of the fruit fly (Drosophila melanogaster) that evolved under three levels of sexual conflict, in Dr. N.G.
-Prasad's lab.
-The lines evolved for over 100 generations under three sex ratios (3:1 ♂:♀; 1:1 ♂:♀, and 1:3 ♂:♀).
+For my master's dissertation, I worked on real-time behaviour - studying male fly aggression in petri-plates.
+I would record several instances of males interacting with each other in a petri-plate and rewatch these to score different behaviours.
+This tested a core prediction in evolutionary theory about sexual conflict.
+I worked with laboratory selection lines of the fruit fly that evolved under three levels of sexual conflict, in Dr. N.G.
+Prasad's lab for over 100 generations under three sex ratios (3:1 ♂:♀; 1:1 ♂:♀, and 1:3 ♂:♀).

 Industry